snehal1791/snehal1791/README.md

 <ul>
 <li>:desktop_computer: Application Developer building business application using low-code/no-code platform CitizenDeveloper.</li>
 <li>:mag: I enjoy developing application with ReactJS, HTML, CSS.
 To flourish in this stack I build personal projects.</li>
-<li>:hammer_and_wrench: I am currently learning React Hooks and Unit Testing with Jest.</li>
 <li>:people_holding_hands: I like working with diverse collaborative team, engaging with customers and learning new technologies.</li>
 <li>:muscle: I am a Quick learner and a Risk Taker!
 I believe every problem has a solution.
 With this attitude, I always have found ways to solve any problem professionally or personally :smile:</li>
 <li>:potted_plant: I absolutely love plants and flowers, I can talk about them all day long.</li>
-<li>:thought_balloon: Ask me about journey in USA, learning to Code, projects, my love for plants, places I have travelled...or my content, I am happy to connect!</li>
+<li>:thought_balloon: Ask me about my journey in the USA, learning to Code, projects, my love for plants, places I have travelled...or my content, I am happy to connect!</li>
 </ul>
 <br/>
 <p>